hhd-dev/hwinfo/devices/legion_go/peripherals/readme.md

 0507 6c 02 <controller> <button> <action> 01
 ```

-Where button is either `03` or `04` referencing the left, right controllers,
+Where controller is either `03` or `04` referencing the left, right controllers,
 and button `03 1c`, `03 1d`, `04 1e`, `04 21`, `04 22`, referring to Y1, Y2, Y3, M2, M3.
 The button numbers do not start from 0, indicating that the command is valid
 for other buttons as well.